 In the school ceremonies when graduates cross the stage they will be shown on the big screen as their name is read aloud.
 Please download the map of Petco Park Entrances under Related Downloads.

 Are there any hotels with deals for graduates and guests of the ceremony?

 There are not any pre-arranged deals.
-The San Diego Convention Center has a list of hotels nearby for out of town graduates and guests.
+The San Diego Convention Center is located near Petco Park and has a list of hotels nearby for out of town graduates and guests.

 Are family members, guests, or children allowed to stay with their graduate?

 Guests, including children are not allowed in Check In or in the Graduate Seating Area during the ceremony.
 Guests will enter Petco Park through the Park Blvd and Home Plate Gates, while graduates will only enter through the Palm Court/Gaslamp Gate.
 Please download the map of Petco Park Entrances under Related Downloads.